Mile 1063 — 1241

 exploreThings to See & Do

-An abandoned ghost town straddling the Texas-New Mexico border.
-Once a thriving Route 66 stop, Glenrio was bypassed by I-40 in 1975 and quickly died.
-Crumbling motels, gas stations, and the famous 'Last Motel in Texas / First Motel in Texas' sign remain.
+Glenrio is a haunting ghost town straddling the Texas-New Mexico border.
+Once a thriving Route 66 stop with motels, gas stations, and cafes, it was bypassed by I-40 in 1975 and quickly abandoned.
+The famous 'Last Motel in Texas / First Motel in Texas' sign still stands as a poignant reminder of the Mother Road's golden era.

 exploreThings to See & Do